martinwachira/martinwachira/README.md

 ### :telephone_receiver: Call me Wachira, I like it more.

-- :boy: I'm currently kinda engaged in react, and it's amazing :ok_hand:.
+- :boy: I'm currently engaged in javascript|react, and it's amazing :ok_hand:.
 Also, continously :loop: learning :computer:.

 - :watch: In free time, I engage myself in Data Scrapping and Soccer :soccer: